kundajelab/atac_dnase_pipelines/bds/README.md

 ```
 $bds pipeline.bds -h

         -c <string>        : Configuration file path (if not specified, define parameters in command line argument).

         -prefix <string>   : Prefix for all outputs.
         -o <string>        : Output directory. (default: out)
         -tmp <string>      : Temporary directory for intermediate files. (default: tmp).

         -gen <string>      : Reference genome name for epigenome browser track generation (eg. hg19, hg18, mm9 or mm10)

-	-wt <int>         : Default walltime in seconds for all cluster jobs (default: 36000).
+        -wt <int>          : Default walltime in seconds for all cluster jobs (default: 22000).
         -nth <int>         : Default number of threads for all cluster jobs (default: 1).
-	-mem <int>        : Default max. memory in MB for all cluster jobs (default: 4000).
+        -mem <int>         : Default max. memory in MB for all cluster jobs (default: 8000).

         -mod <string>      : Modules separated by ; (example: "bowtie/2.2.4; bwa/0.7.7; picard-tools/1.92").
         -shcmd <string>    : Shell cmds separated by ;.
-Env. vars should be written as ${VAR} not as $VAR (example: "export PATH=${PATH}:/usr/test; VAR=test")
+Env. vars should be written as ${VAR} not as $VAR (example: "export PATH=${PATH}:/usr/test; VAR=test").
-	-addpath <string> : Paths to be added to env. var.
-PATH separated by ; or :. (a quicker way to add PATH)
+        -addpath <string>  : Path to be appended to env. var.
+PATH.
+Multiple paths should be separated by ; (example: "/bin/test:/bin/test2")
 ```